 Knowing the ketosis symptoms you may experience can help you determine whether or not the diet is working.

-It isn’t always easy to know when you have reached ketosis, but there are definitely some things you can look out for, here are some of the signs and symptoms that you’re in ketosis.
+It isn’t always easy to know when you have reached ketosis, but there are a few telltale signs that you’ve entered ketosis that you can look out for, here are some of the signs and symptoms that you’re in ketosis.

 It won’t happen to everyone, but if you notice you have flu-like symptoms and have been on keto for about a week or so, it could be that you are now entering ketosis.

 Some of these symptoms might include dizziness and lightheadedness, hot flashes or cold sweats, muscle cramps, increased temperature, and feeling queasy.

 Fatigue is a prominent feature of the keto flu and can be extreme.
 Sometimes the symptoms are subtle, at other times you feel like you can barely get up.